 1047 W. Madison St

 26th Street Sugar Shack is greatly recognized for its funnel cake sundaes.
 However, the innovative creations don’t forestall there.
 Keep a watch out for “Taco Tuesdays,” wherein soft-serve stars because of the filling, and don’t sleep on Sugar Shack’s version of Creamsicle.
-In addition to a dozen regular hand-scooped flavors, the store also rolls out seasonal favorites like pumpkin whilst the weather cools.
+In addition to a dozen regular hand-scooped flavors, the store also rolls out seasonal favorites like pumpkin while the weather cools.
 Note: Sugar Shack is the cash handiest.

 630 W. 26th St.